 By working to reduce the impact of these barriers on fish, we will be improving their opportunities to breed and survive, making more fish and a healthier ecosystem.

-This event was first held in 2014 and this year it was celebrated for a second time.
+This event was first held in 2014 and on April 21, 2018, it will be celebrated for a third time.

-Check out their website to read about the events that were held and see some stories of those involved:find out more
+Check out their website to read about the events that are being held and to register your own!find out more